talwrii/plugin-repl/README.md

 You should then be able to enable the plugin in the "Community Plugins" section of settings.

 ## Using
-I would advise binding CTRL-J to the commamd: "Execute the current line or selection".
+I would advise binding `CTRL-J` to the command, "Execute the current line or selection".

-You can then write javascript expressions and then run commands to execute these expressions, return the result.
+You can then write javascript expressions and execute them returning the result.

-To define a command use the [newCommand](#commands) function.
+To define a *command* (run from the [Command Palette]( https://help.obsidian.md/Plugins/Command+palette) use the [newCommand](#commands) function.

-For a lot of uses, the [convenience funcitons](#convenience) may well provide all the functional need.
-But plugin repl also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.
+For a lot of uses, the [convenience funcitons](#convenience) may well provide all the functional need, But plugin repl also gives you access to much of [Obsidian's plugin API](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) through the `app`, `editor` and `repl` (plugin) objects.

 The `dir` and `fuzzyDir` methods can help explore these objects allong with the [API documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin).

+If you want functionality, such as commands, to [rerun each time Obsidian loads](#startup) you can put it in a `repl.md` file in your vault.

 ## Documentation
 This page provides an overview of functionality you might like to look at the [Obsidian and Plugin Repl Cookbook](https://readwithai.substack.com/p/obsidian-plugin-repl-cookbook) that provides various examples of how plugin repl can be used.